mathjax/MathJax-docs/start.rst

 mathematics.
 This is one of the most general configurations, and should suffice for most people's needs.
-Other configurations are available, however, and you can also provide additional configuration parameters to taylor one of the configurations to your needs.
+Other configurations are available, however, and you can also provide additional configuration parameters to tailor one of the configurations to your needs.
 More details can be found in the :ref:`Loading and Configuring MathJax
 <loading>` instructions.